imagej/imagej.github.io/_pages/plugins/bigstitcher/select-illumination.md

 description: test description
 ---

-When views have more than one illumination, you can select the best one by selecting the views you wish to process and clicing {% include bc content='Preprocessing|Select Best Illuminations'%} in the **right-click menu**.
+When views have more than one illumination, you can select the best one by selecting the views you wish to process and clicing {% include bc path='Preprocessing|Select Best Illuminations'%} in the **right-click menu**.

 ![](/media/BigStitcher Illu 1.png "BigStitcher_Illu_1.png")